Top 12 Amazing Things to Do in Ayutthaya (Thailand)

 Good to know!

-If you are still looking for a perfect perfect place to stay, we can recommend the IuDia Boutique Hotel with a pool and a stunning view of the temples.
+If you are still looking for a perfect place to stay, we can recommend the IuDia Boutique Hotel with a pool and a stunning view of the temples.

 For getting to Ayutthaya, you have several suitable options by train, bus or taxi.
 You can easily find times, tickets, and prices on 12Go.Asia.